Christian Augustus of Holstein-Gottorp, Prince of Eutin

-Christian August of Holstein-Gottorp-Eutin (11 January 1673 – 24 April 1726) was a cadet of the reigning ducal House of Holstein-Gottorp who became prince of Eutin, prince-bishop of Lübeck and regent of the Duchy of Holstein-Gottorp.
+Christian Augustus of Holstein-Gottorp-Eutin (11 January 1673 – 24 April 1726) was a cadet of the reigning ducal House of Holstein-Gottorp who became prince-bishop of Lübeck (de facto prince of Eutin) and regent of the Duchy of Holstein-Gottorp.

 He was the father of Adolf Frederick, King of Sweden, and the maternal grandfather of Catherine the Great, Empress of Russia.

 Biography

 He was a younger son of Christian Albert, Duke of Holstein-Gottorp and Princess Frederica Amalia of Denmark, daughter of King Frederick III of Denmark.
-His elder brother, Frederick IV, succeeded their father as ruler of the duchy, Christian August being given the small fiefdom of Eutin in 1695, whereupon he took the title Duke of Holstein-Eutin.
-Additionally, he was appointed coadjutor of Lübeck, a Lutheran Imperial state within the Holy Roman Empire, in 1701, and his family managed to have him elected as the bishop on 26 April 1706.
+His elder brother, Frederick IV, succeeded their father as ruler of the duchy, Christian Augustus being given a small fiefdom in 1695, whereupon he took the title Duke of Holstein-Eutin.
+Additionally, he was appointed coadjutor of the Prince-Bishopric of Lübeck, a Lutheran Imperial state within the Holy Roman Empire centred in Eutin, in 1701, and his family managed to have him elected as the bishop on 26 April 1706.

 His eldest brother died in 1702, leaving only an underage son, Charles Frederick, Duke of Holstein-Gottorp, as his heir.
-From 1702 to 1708 Christian August was co-regent with his widowed sister-in-law, Hedvig Sophia of Sweden, for Charles Frederick, having been first installed as administrator under her authority.
-Upon her death in 1708, Christian August became sole regent of Holstein-Gottorp, which duchy was severely ravaged by the violence of the Great Northern War.
+From 1702 to 1708 Christian Augustus was co-regent with his widowed sister-in-law, Hedvig Sophia of Sweden, for Charles Frederick, having been first installed as administrator under her authority.
+Upon her death in 1708, Christian Augustus became sole regent of Holstein-Gottorp, which duchy was severely ravaged by the violence of the Great Northern War.

 Marriage and issue

-Christian August married his cousin Margravine Albertina Frederica of Baden-Durlach (3 July 1682 – 26 December 1755), on 2 September 1704, with whom he had ten children:
+Christian Augustus married his cousin Margravine Albertina Frederica of Baden-Durlach (3 July 1682 – 26 December 1755), on 2 September 1704, with whom he had ten children: